 |Date & Time||Event||Location|

-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for A Tribute to Shania Twain & Tim McGraw in Wheeling, West Virginia on Sep 13, 2014.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Tim McGraw, Kip Moore & Cassadee Pope in Monticello, Iowa on Jul 25, 2015.

 Samuel Timothy McGraw was born on May 1, 1967, in Delhi, Louisiana, to waitress Elizabeth D'Agostino Trimble and professional baseball player Tug McGraw.
 McGraw went to Northeast Louisiana University on a baseball scholarship in order to study sports medicine, but he quickly became interested in music instead.
 At school he joined a band called the Electones and learned to play guitar, on which he would frequently perform in order to earn money from tips.
 In 1989, McGraw decided to drop out of college and head to Nashville in order to pursue a full-time career in music.